Is GitHub Copilot Worth It? Real-World Data Reveals the Answer

 Cost-Benefit Analysis

-Now, the juicy bit – is the performance boost worth the cost?
+Now, the juicy bit: Is the performance boost worth the cost?
 For us, the answer's leaning towards a solid "yes."
 A 55% improvement in lead time with no collateral damage to code quality is a phenomenal ROI.
 But, of course, every team's dynamics are different.
-If you're weighing the costs, consider not just the subscription fee but the potential long-term benefits in productivity and code quality.
+If you're weighing the costs, consider not just the subscription fee but the potential long-term benefits in productivity and effects on code quality.

 Don't have budget for Copilot?
 Read our guide to getting approval for AI tools outside normal budgeting cycles.